David5280/space-out/README.md

 1. Solidify core React & Redux principles and gaining familiarity with Redux's new structure.
 2. Use react-router to build an app with multiple 'pages' and smooth navigation.
 3. Continue to use fetch to pull information from an API of our choice.
-4. Write effective tests using Jest/Enzyme, including on asynchronous processes.
+4. Write effective tests using Jest/Enzyme, including for asynchronous processes.
 5. Handling of errors.
 6. Practice modular organization of files.